-Erect a fence of chicken wire around the area you want to protect.
-Make sure the fence is at least 2 feet high and supported by posts at 6-foot intervals.
+Erect an appropriate wire fence around the area you want to protect.
+Make sure the fence is at least two feet high and supported by posts at six-foot intervals.
 The bottom of the fence needs to be staked securely to the ground to prevent rabbits from slipping under it.

 Treat them like deer.
 Rabbits find the same type of plants unpalatable as deer do.
 Choose plants such as forsythia, lilac bush, marigolds, zinnias, daffodils, lavender and snapdragons.
-Rabbits also may be deterred using commercially available deer repellents that contain a mixture of dried bovine blood, sulfured eggs and garlic.
+Rabbits also may be deterred using commercially available deer repellents.

 Poison or shoot them.